leftArrow

 Implement Rate Limiting

-Uncover OWASP Risks and Beyond with an Advanced Vulnerability Scanner Check for Free
+Uncover OWASP risks and beyond with an advanced pentesting tool.
+Check for Free

 Take API Security to the Next Level with ZeroThreat

 Protect your digital landscape from API vulnerabilities with a proactive approach to security.
 You can identify all API vulnerabilities with a single click using ZeroThreat.
-It is a next-gen API vulnerability scanner with lots of advanced functionalities.
+It is a next-gen API penetration testing tool with lots of advanced functionalities.

 ZeroThreat helps you strengthen your security posture by API discovery to detect all public, private, and shadow APIs and identify potential loopholes.
-The best thing about this scanner is that you can identify vulnerabilities with near-zero false positives.
+The best thing about this vulnerability scanner is that you can identify security threats with near-zero false positives.

 Hence, it finds security vulnerabilities that actually exist and provides results with 98.9% accuracy.
 You can try this tool for free and see how it helps you achieve excellence in API security.